 The stationary programme on the beach is entirely flexible and depends on the level and expectations of the riders.

 Each day breakfast is served around 08:00 and it's down to the stables to prepare the horses.
 Riders are encouraged to help with the grooming and tacking up of the horses but help is at hand for those less familiar and who are keen to learn the basics of horse management.
-Riders can choose between riding in the outdoor arena or a ride out in the local area before returning to the ranch for a typical Moroccan lunch.
+Riders can choose between riding in the outdoor arena or a ride out in the local area before returning to the ranch for a typical Moroccan lunch such as grilled meat with vegetables and a tagine.
 After a rest the horses are saddled up once again in preparation for a two to three hour trail ride.
 Perhaps a fast beach ride along the 18km coastline for experienced riders or a gentler meander for those with less experience; visiting local Berber villages or a ride along the cliff tops.

-As well as the based programme there are 2 mini trails of 3 days available:
+As well as the based programme there is a mini trail of 3 days available:

-Beach and 3 day Mountain mini trail - available from October to June
+Beach and 3 day Mountain mini trail - available from September/October to April/May

 Please note that French is the primary language at the ranch.
 Most staff speak some English, but a reasonable understanding of French is recommended to make the most of your stay here.